Here’s some advice: ask yourself these questions in order to optimise your space!

 Note, however that this type of storage is aimed more at wines which must be drunk quickly since it is not ideal to mature wine in this position.
 In fact, it is preferable to store your wine bottles flat since this allows the cork to stay constantly in contact with the wine.
 This prevents the cork from drying out and allowing air to penetrate... giving the wine an unpleasant corked taste!

-It adjusts to the layout of your room and your space constraints by adapting to the corners of walls and low ceilings and wrapping round pillars.
+It adjusts to the layout of your room and your space constraints by adapting to the corners of walls and low ceilings, by wrapping round pillars or even, by allowing you to create a real wall of wine.

 You can also completely adapt it to your requirements by combining different types of layout: storage, wine cases, shelves, bottle displaying...